AFD-Illinois/iharm3d/paper/paper.md

 # Statement of Need

-Numerical simulations are crucial in modeling observations of active galactic nuclei, such as the recent horizon-scale results from the Event Horizon Telescope (EHTC) and GRAVITY collaborations.
+Numerical simulations are crucial in modeling observations of active galactic nuclei, such as the recent horizon-scale results from the Event Horizon Telescope and GRAVITY collaborations.
 The computational simplicity of ideal GRMHD enables the generation of long, high-resolution simulations and broad parameter-exploration studies that can be compared to observations for parameter inference.

-Multiple codes already exist for solving the ideal GRMHD equations on regular Eulerian meshes in 3D.
-Some examples of codes currently in use:
+Multiple codes already exist for solving the ideal GRMHD equations on regular Eulerian meshes in 3D, including:

 - Athena++ (@stone_athena_2020, @white_extension_2016)
 - BHAC (@porth_black_2017)